DssFactory/DssFactory.github.io/_services/NumericalSimulation.md

 - HDF
 - netCDF

 In some projects DssFactory has delivered the necessary input for numerical simulation, or the visualization of results of large numerical simulations.
-If necessary, we can also build the numerical simulation within a cloud service such as Amazon AWS or Microfot Azure.
+If necessary, we can also build the numerical simulation within a cloud service such as Amazon AWS or Microsoft Azure.